Glódís Perla Viggósdóttir: Bayern Munich

 In July 2021, Glódís Perla signed with Bayern Munich of the Frauen-Bundesliga, inking a three-year contract in the midst of her sixth professional season.
 Although she had previously heard negative stories about Bayern, a chat with Icelandic teammate Karólína Lea Vilhjálmsdóttir assuaged her concerns.
 She made her Bayern debut in the club's season-opener, coming on as a second-half substitute for Sarah Zadrazil in an eventual 8–0 victory over Werder Bremen.
 On 12 September 2021, she scored her first Frauen-Bundesliga goal in a win over SC Freiburg.

 The following season, Bayern Munich hired manager Alexander Straus, whom Glódís Perla has expressed helped her perform better than the year prior.
 She earned her first trophy at the club by winning the 2022–23 Frauen-Bundesliga, capping off a season in which she played every single minute of Bayern's campaign.
 Ahead of the 2023–24 season, she was named club captain (a position which had been held for three years prior by Lina Magull) and extended her contract until 2026.
 In 2023–24, she was a key contributor as Bayern won their second Frauen-Bundesliga in a row.
 The team repeated the feat in the following season, securing the title in the third-to-last match of the season.
 During the game, Glódís Perla scored once as Bayern beat Freiburg, 3–1, to ensure that the title would end up in their hands.
 Once again, she did not miss a single game of the season as Bayern also finished second in the DFB-Pokal.

+Glódís Perla led FC Bayern Women to the first double in the club's history in 2024–25 season.
+In December 2025, her contract was extended until 30 June 2028.